clarenceb/vscode-copilot-demo/TASKS.md

 **Step 3** - update to check the todo counter using the test id attribute "todo-count"

+Using GitHub Copilot inline assistance, highlight the code and type:

+* update to check the todo counter using the test id attribute "todo-count"

 ```typescript
 test.describe('Counter', () => {
   test('should update the todo counter when an item is added', async ({ page }) => {